Community-Based Collaborative Action Grants

 Projects should take place in 2016.

-Reporting is due within 1 month of completing the proposed activity.
+Reporting is due within one month of completing the proposed activity.

 Predevelopment Design Grants